shellywu815-zz/shellywu815/README.md

 ### Hi there 👋
 #### 🔭 I’m Shelly!
 #### 🌱 I’m from Hangzhou, China
-#### 👩🏻‍💻 I’m a sophomore studying CIS and potentially minoring in DS and EE.
+#### 👩🏻‍💻 I’m a senior studying CIS and potentially minoring in DS and EE.
 #### 🤔 I have been really into coffee recently, and I love puzzles, paint by numbers, and LEGOs.